-Database tables that are used for embedded reporting have many user groups' data in them.
-User groups should only ever be able to see their own data via logical separation.
+Database tables that are used for embedded reporting may have many Customer’ data in them.
+Customers should only ever be able to see their own data via logical separation.
 To handle this separation, Explo issues tokens that you use when embedding that segment your data to a single Customer.
 Robust logging of usage will also provide additional auditing to ensure this guarantee.

-This solution keeps Explo’s backend and the customer's backend in sync on tokens that are associated with user groups.
-We'll call these tokens, synced tokens.
+This solution keeps Explo’s backend and the Explo User’s backend in sync via tokens that are associated with Customers.

-For each user group, Explo's backend will generate a corresponding token that validates them.
-This token will need to be stored in the customer backend as well.
+For each Customer, Explo will generate a corresponding token that authenticates them.
+This token will need to be stored in the Explo User’s backend as well.
 We suggest adding it as a field to the table where you store the rest of your information about your customers.
 Alternatively, there is a stateless solution explained below.

-Whenever a user group is created in the customer backend, an API call will be made to the Explo backend to generate the synced token for the customer to then store on their end.
-Similarly, there will be endpoints for deleting tokens when a user group gets deleted and for refreshing tokens in case they get compromised.
+Whenever a Customer is created in the Explo User’s backend, an API call should be made to the Explo backend to generate the token for the Customer to then store in the Explo User’s database.
+Similarly, there are endpoints for deleting tokens when a Customer gets deleted and for refreshing tokens in case they get compromised.

 There are two options to handle this — a stateful and a stateless option.

-This requires a small migration on the user group (or team) table.
-The Explo team will help with the backfilling of tokens for existing user groups.
+This requires a small migration on the relevant table.
+The Explo team will help with the backfilling of tokens for existing Customers.

-Explo exposes APIs for creating, deleting, and refreshing tokens for user groups.
-The customer will need to integrate these corresponding APIs into their backend for when user groups are created and deleted or when tokens need to be refreshed.
+Explo exposes APIs for creating, deleting, and refreshing tokens for Customers.
+The Explo User will need to integrate these corresponding APIs into their backend for when customers are created and deleted or when tokens need to be refreshed.

-A stateless way to query for tokens is to call the create user group endpoint, which can function as a “get or create” endpoint.
-The API will create the user group and return the corresponding token if the group doesn’t exist or just return the token if it exists.
-This means the customer does not need to hold any state about each Customer’s token.
+A stateless way to query for tokens is to call the create customer endpoint, which functions as a “get or create” endpoint.
+The API will create the Customer and return the corresponding token if the Customer doesn’t exist or just return the token if it exists.
+This means the Explo User does not need to hold any state about each Customer’s token.
 In this model, tokens are requested when they’re needed by the Explo User’s embed.